 GMC Acadia Overview

 Though it's starting to feel a little dated, the Acadia is still competitive among three-row SUVs.
 Like its twins, the Chevrolet Traverse and Buick Enclave, it has a spacious and quiet interior, with a third-row seat that's roomy enough for adults.
 Seating for eight is available.
 Handling is relatively agile and secure, with responsive steering, and the ride is comfortable and steady.
 Its 3.6-liter V6 is smooth and refined, but it has to work hard and it gets mediocre gas mileage.
 Upgraded touch-screen infotainment systems bring more capability.
-Rear visibility isn't great, but clever extra mirrors reduce side blind spots.
+Rear visibility isn't great.
 Denali versions have more features but no better functionality or performance.
 Reliability has been average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).